How to survive Belgrade and Serbian culture?

 Especially for tourists, we recommend Bus Plus cards that last 1, 3 or 5 days and are valid for an unlimited number of rides in all vehicle types, except for night lines (00-04).
 If you purchase these cards, you must put them against the electronic device each time you enter a new vehicle.
 The price of the card for 1 day is 290 DIN (about 2,35e), for 3 days is 740 DIN (about 6,35e) and for 5 days is 1040 DIN (about 8,85e).
 These cards are valid for zones 1 and 2 that cover the biggest part of the city.

 There is no standard rule in Serbia for the color of the taxi or the type of car.
 You may run into an illegal taxi vehicle, in which the taxi driver, especially if he realizes that you do not know the city well, will charge you much more for transportation.
 However, we share with you tips related to distinguishing a regular taxi from an illegal one.
 First, a regular taxi has letters TX on the license plate and a roof sign.
 Also, the taximeter in the car must be visible.

 - The prices of taxi services in Belgrade:

 - FIRST TARIFF 65 din/km (around 0,5€) – on working days and Saturday from 06 to 22h

 - SECOND TARIFF 85 din/km (around 0,7€) from 22 to 06h, on Sundays and public holidays

 - THIRD TARIFF 130 din/km (around 1,1€) driving outside Belgrade

-Important phone numbers you may need during your stay in Serbia:
+Here are some important phone numbers you may need during your stay in Serbia.